Applications are open for Spring Semester of 2024 & School Year 2024-2025.

-- Assist in planning and implementation of higher education, statewide substance abuse prevention and intervention trainings, webinars, IHEC affiliate meetings, etc.
+- Assist in planning and implementation of higher education, statewide substance abuse prevention and intervention trainings, webinars, IHEC affiliate meetings and statewide conferences.

-- Partifcipate in training activities as directed, including orientation activities, staff development, and scheduled meetings with supervisor on an on-going basis
+- Participate in training activities as directed, including orientation activities, staff development, and scheduled meetings with supervisor

-- Specific skills in computer database programs and desktop publishing may be necessary in some program areas
+- Specific skills in computer database programs and desktop publishing may be necessary for website development & media management

-- Network with appropriate stuent/university organizations and committees as an IHEC representative
+- Network with appropriate student/university organizations, field experts, and statewide committees as an IHEC representative

 New employment relies on availability of funding and open positions.
-For more information, please contact Assistant Director, Madison Palmer or Director Eric S. Davidson.
+For more information, please contact Assistant Director, Annabelle Escamilla, or Director Eric S. Davidson.